captureplanning.com Learn about proposal writing and business development

 To consistently win proposals, you must have more client awareness than is found in the RFP.
 To win a proposal, you should:

-• Solve the customer’s problems, especially the one’s that aren’t in the RFP and your competition doesn’t know about.
+• Solve the customer’s problems, especially the ones that aren’t in the RFP and your competition doesn’t know about.

 • Provide features they want but aren’t in the RFP.